patcoll/buildphp/README.md

 Build script for PHP 5.2+

 The goal is to create a script that will get, compile and install PHP 5.2+ and a list of desired dependencies.
+It was written to allow rapid builds of PHP and PHP modules.

 By default, script builds PHP as a FastCGI binary, though this can obviously be changed by editing PHP's configuration flags.